markslorach/pomodoro/README.md

 ## Features

-- Minimal, distraction-free Pomodoro timer
 - Customisable focus and break durations
 - Vintage 60s-inspired colour palette
 - Sound effects for session transitions and controls
-- Keyboard shortcuts for fast control
+- Keyboard shortcuts for quick control
-- Responsive and embeddable widget
+- Responsive and embeddable
-- Saves your preferences with localStorage
+- Saves your preferences using localStorage

 ## Getting Started